raspberrypilearning/animated-story/en/step_2.md

-## Observing elements
+## Observe elements

-In this step, you will  use the 'Intersection observer' to make some text disappear!
+In this step, you will use the 'intersection observer' to make some text disappear!

 <iframe src="https://editor.raspberrypi.org/en/embed/viewer/animated-story-step2" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>